BY GENA KITTNER

 This is a great way to serve a variety of fruit sure to please picky eaters.
 Arrange cut-up fruit pieces in an arch according to color to make a rainbow.
 My 3-year-old daughter had a great time helping with this.
-Marshmallows at the end can be replaced with gold fish or gold-wrapped candies for a more leprechaun feel.
+You can replace marshmallows at the end with goldfish or gold-wrapped candies for a more leprechaun feel.

-Waffles are a great playdate/party food because they can be made (and even frozen) ahead of time and reheated in a 200 degree oven or toaster.
-Plus, waffles are easy for kids to eat, but not terribly unhealthy.
-Ellie and I used my heart-shaped waffle iron to make a batch the afternoon before her friends came over.
+Waffles are a great playdate/party food because they can be made (and even frozen) ahead of time and reheated in a 200-degree oven or toaster.
+Plus, waffles are easy for kids to eat but not terribly unhealthy.
+Ellie and I used my heart-shaped waffle iron to batch the afternoon before her friends came over.
 A few drops of food coloring in the batter is all it took to turn plain waffles into rainbow treats.
 We used the Heart Smart Bisquik waffle mix, but any batter and iron will do.

 I find all playdates require goldfish.
 They are salty goodness that every kid enjoys.
-We grabbed a bag of the rainbow-colored ones and set them out in pre-filled cups to avoid 10 preschooler hands in one bowl.
+We grabbed a bag of rainbow-colored ones and set them out in pre-filled cups to avoid 10 preschooler’s hands in one bowl.

 I love mixing food and crafts because if the kids don’t like the craft, at least they’ll have fun eating the food.
-For the rainbow craft, we set out bowls of Fruit Loops for kids to glue on paper plates and make a rainbow.
+We set out bowls of Fruit Loops for kids to glue on paper plates and make a rainbow for the rainbow craft.
 They did more eating than gluing, but it was a fun, low-mess craft that kids of a wide-age range could enjoy.